Access IPOs

 Accredited investors may find opportunities to invest in Sila Nanotechnologies stock pre-IPO.
 Everyone else will need to wait until the IPO or after the IPO completes.

-A handful of pre-IPO investing platforms have emerged over the past decade to bring liquidity to pre-IPO company investors.
+A handful of pre-IPO investing platforms have emerged over the past decade to bring liquidity to startup shareowners.

-To be eligible to buy pre-IPO shares, investors must first be accredited, meaning a net worth above $1 million (not including primary residence) or an income above $200,000 (or $300,000 with a spouse).
+Investors must be accredited to be eligible to directly own pre-IPO shares.
+Accredited means having a net worth above $1 million (not including primary residence) or an income above $200,000 (or $300,000 with a spouse).

 Investors must also be registered and approved on pre-IPO investing platforms to receive notifications when shares become available.